Want data to make an impact in your work?

 - Practical assignment: data analysis

 Module 4 takes the result of the analysis and challenges you addressed in module 3, to tell a compelling story from data, that includes at least one visualisation.
 This module introduces the theory of data visualisation and how to create a compelling story where the message pops off your screen/page.

 - Mapping open data

 - Narrating your story

 - Visual deception

 - Practical assignment: telling a story from data

-Week 5 looks at the future of open data.
+Module 5 looks at the future of open data.
 We look at how data standards and open APIs enable services to talk intelligently to each other and how these are already in widespread use with cloud services and big data.
-We discover at how Transport for London has used open data and the cloud to deliver £130m of economic benefit a year and look at how an industry has grown around this open data.
+We discover how Transport for London has used open data and the cloud to deliver £130m of economic benefit a year and look at how an industry has grown around this open data.
 In a rapidly changing data landscape we examine the role for open data in business evolution.
 By creating a personalised travel planner, you will explore the area of business development from a management perspective whilst also considering the potential implications of data futures.

 - APIs and open data